vmware-tanzu/tanzu-framework/addons/pinniped/tanzu-auth-controller/README.md

-# pinniped-config-controller-manager
+# tanzu-auth-controller

-This directory is home to the `pinniped-config-controller-manager`.
+This directory is home to the `tanzu-auth-controller`.

 To run this on a cluster: